dribdat/docs/docs/about.md

 Once a team has formed around a Challenge, any of the team members can Post an update, and promote it to Project status.
 At that point you can see a log of the progress the team is making (encourage them to Post regularly to help track activities), and the latest version of their pitch and documentation.
 As we will discuss in more detail below, this documentation can come from almost any open Internet source and be embedded on the project page.

 Users can use [Markdown](https://en.wikipedia.org/wiki/Markdown) formatting to document their project and customise its display.
-Projects which are published in a compatible source repository - such as [GitHub](http://github.com/), [Bitbucket](http://bitbucket.com/), or supported wikis - can be auto-synced in dribdat, so that the documentation work can take place in the README's favored by the open source community.
+Projects which are published in a compatible source repository - such as GitHub or supported wikis - can be [auto-synced in dribdat](sync), so that the documentation work can take place in the README's favored by the open source community.
 You can also update your progress level, in addition to an automatic metric for profile completeness and activity levels, to give each project a progress score.
 Your team members can subscribe to the project once you have started it, link their public profile in the team roster, and make changes to the data.

 ![The dribdat stages](../images/pipeline.png)